-Benefit to importers of processed foods containing cottonseed oil and linters as an ingredient as foods derived from COT67B cotton would be compliant with the Code.
+Benefit to importers of processed foods containing cottonseed oil and linters derived from COT67B as an ingredient as these foods would be compliant with the Code.

 Possible cost to food industry as some food ingredients derived from COT67B cotton may be required to be labelled as genetically modified.